Restorative Dental Treatments

 Restorative treatment entails some of the most common procedures we do in dentistry.
 These procedures are needed to restore teeth back to proper form and function after cavities have been filled, old fillings have been replaced or teeth have fractured.
-At 141 Dental studios, Dr. Angela Abernathy and the resto f her staff will not stop until you have the smile you deserve.
+At Boutique Smiles of Manhattan, Dr. Angela Abernathy and the rest of her staff will not stop until you have the smile you deserve.

 What Is Restorative Dentistry?